theobald-software/theobald-software.github.io/content/_en/xtract-universal/advanced-techniques/sap-single-sign-on.md

 e) The Windows Certificate Store receives the new client certificate from the Active Directory Services via MSRPC.
 3. The XU server receives the client certificate of the caller from the Windows Certificate Store.
 4. The XU server configures the SAP Secure Login Client via the Windows Registry.
-5. The Secure Login Client receives the caller's client certificate as specified by the XU server from the Windows Certificate Store.
+5. The Secure Login Client receives the caller's client certificate as specified by the XU server in step 4 from the Windows Certificate Store.
 6. The Secure Login Client uses the client certificate of the caller to authenticate the caller's identity via SNC against SAP.
 7. The XU server extracts data with the identity and privileges of the caller.
 8. The XU server loads the extracted data from 7 to the tool that triggered the extraction.